'There is even more to come’ - Sadio Mane warns Liverpool's Premier League rivals | Goal.com

 Since swapping Southampton for Liverpool in the summer of 2016, Mane has consistently starred for the Merseyside outfit.

-The 26-year-old has hit 43 goals in 101 appearances - nine of those helping the Kops lead the way in the Premier League this season; a position he wants the club to maintain till the end of the season as he eyes his first Liverpool silverware.
+The 26-year-old has hit 43 goals in 101 appearances - nine of those helping the Kops lead the way in the Premier League this season; a position he wants the club to maintain till the end of the season as he itches for a first Liverpool silverware.

 “I can’t wait to lift a trophy with Liverpool.
 I know the fans are desperate for us to win the Premier League,” he added.